h0tk3y/better-parse/README.md

 When a parser tries to process the input, there are two possible outcomes:

 * If it succeeds, it returns `Parsed<T>` containing the `T` result and the `remainder: Sequence<TokenMatch>` that it left unprocessed.
-This can and often is then passed to another parser.
+The latter can then be, and often is, passed to another parser.

 * If it fails, it reports the failure returning an `ErrorResult`, which provides detailed information about the failure.